Pooria-Moosavi/Course-Scheduler/README.md

 2. Run the script:

     ```bash
-    python schedule_generator.py
+    python Scheduler.py
     ```

 3. Check the output:

-    The generated schedule will be saved in an Excel file named `final.xlsx` with two sheets: 'Closer Schedule' and 'Teacher Info'.
+    The generated schedule will be saved in an Excel file named `Course-Schedule.xlsx` with two sheets: 'Schedule' and 'Teacher Info'.

 ## Configuration